Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Kristin Heggli 11 months ago
+Kristin Heggli about 1 year ago

 I support this parking reform.
 The current excessive parking requirements increase the cost of housing, reduce walkability, and inherently make it more difficult to allow for good transit options since there is more space required for parked cars.
 Especially as Gen Z is getting their driver's licenses at lower rates than any generation in decades, it's time to start building for a future where fewer individuals will own cars.
 Please vote yes per the staff recommendation.
 Thank you.